kyletimmermans/dijkstras-canvas/README.md

 <p>&nbsp;</p>

 ### Installation
+If you don't already have Python 3 on your system, download the installer [here](https://www.python.org/downloads/ "Python Installer")
 All of the libraries used come pre-packaged in Python 3.x, so there's no need to install any dependencies.